wlxin-nus/UrbanGraph/README.md

 ## **Pre-trained Models**

-We provide the pre-trained weights for our main model, T-DRGCN (reported in the paper), to facilitate quick inference and reproduction.
+We provide the pre-trained weights for our main model, UrbanGraph (reported in the paper), to facilitate quick inference and reproduction.

 The checkpoint is located in the checkpoints/TDRGCN\_seed43/ directory and includes: